yawboakye/boakye.yiadom.org/content/bikeshed/funargs.md

 ability to intuit deteriorates beyond repair.
 Anything lower than three and our intuition is good enough.
-For example, we can guess with 100% accuracy the order of arguments to a function that takes one or zero arguments.
-Great!
-We don't have to consult any documentations.
+For example, we can guess with 100% accuracy the order of arguments to a zero- and single-parameter functions and we don't have to consult any documentations.
 At two, our accuracy drops to 50%.
 Trial and error makes sense here: if one ordering doesn't work the other